RTO ID 41038

 - In case of fire or any other emergency, please follow the instructions given by your Trainers or other Charter Australia staff member;

-- Read college notice emails and CHASE Online® notifications for important information, results etc.
+- Read college notice emails and announcements in the Student Portal for important colleage information, results etc.

 - Always follow the rules and regulations displayed on notice boards, in classrooms and near facilities like the computers, printer, photocopier etc.

 - Do not leave valuables unattended.
 Charter Australia is not responsible for any damaged, lost or stolen item.

 Charter Australia’s vision is to be publicly recognised as one of the leading vocational training organisations in Australia.
 We want to be known as a provider of the highest quality training to our students from Australia and around the world.
 We want the community to regard our graduates as having achieved their qualification through the highest training.

 Our mission is to be good at what we do by providing excellent training that improves our students' employment and career prospects, that provides desirable employees for businesses, and that is value for money.

 Our promise to you is that we will provide the highest quality service to you by using the best trainers to deliver relevant, up-to-date material and skills in a way that is responsive to our clients and our students' needs.

 We will strive to make our training accessible to both the employed and the job seeker by working with private sector, not-for-profit and government organisations and overseas businesses to provide our services in the most cost effective manner possible.